Use the Elmedia Player installer found on the official site or App Store.

 |

-When it comes to Xvid codec Mac users can also try VideoLan Client.
-It’s just about the easiest way to get an Xvid video codec for Mac.
-But the benefits don’t stop there.
+Another easiest way to get Xvid codec for Mac is by trying the VideoLan Client.
+Definitely, it is not the only benefit the player can offer.
 It’s well-rounded, with video tuning, sound setup, playlist creation, and all other features that became the standard for modern media players.

 On the other hand, some options may be lacking, hard to find, or crudely implemented.
 For instance, the conversion feature is pretty bad for batch naming (but, to be frank, it’s still better than most freeware apps can provide).
-Besides, the interface is not as sleek as some competitors.
+Besides, the interface is not as sleek as some competitors have.

 Supported OS: macOS, Windows, Linux, iOS, Android